dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.0.2 =
+* add license/source of images used in screenshot.png

 = 1.0.1 =
 * update readme.txt file
 * fix issue with main menu when no primary menu is set